wolfpeyton/super-bookmarkleter/readme.md

 # Super Bookmarkleter

-This is a fork of chriszarate's original [bookmarkleter][original-gh] with some additional features:
+This is a friendly fork of chriszarate's original [bookmarkleter][original-gh] with some additional features:

 - Preserve %s for [Chrome site search][chrome-site-search-doc]